 An algorithm change by Google in 2012 aimed to penalize exact match domains.
-SEO guru Matt Cutts stated that this would affect 0.6 percent of English-U.S. queries and would significantly reduce the rankings of those exact match domain sites with low quality.
-Further, the impact of the algorithm change would potentially cause domains with long names to fall several pages behind on Google's SERPs or even disappear altogether.
+SEO guru Matt Cutts stated that this would affect 0.6% of English-U.S. queries and would significantly reduce the rankings of those exact match domain sites with low quality.
+Further, the impact of the algorithm change caused domains with long names to fall several pages behind on Google's SERPs or disappear altogether.

-In 2017, it is now rare to see domains with long names featured on page 1 of Google.
+Now, however, it is rare to see domains with long names featured on page 1 of Google.
 Instead, there is a huge demand for short URLs, and SEO practitioners are encouraged to keep URLs short for best practice.

 How to use exact match domains today